awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Amazon ECS capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.

 With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
 Fargate Spot runs tasks on spare compute capacity\.
 When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
-For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.
+For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.

 ## Fargate Task Retirement<a name="fargate-task-retirement"></a>